 The Division of Germany

-At the end of World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, Great Britain, and France.
-The capital city of Berlin, situated within the Soviet occupation zone, was also divided into four sectors.
+At the end of World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, USSR, Great Britain and France.
+The Soviet Zone itself was also divided into four sectors; the capital city of Germany being Berlin.

-In 1961, tensions between the Soviet Union and the West were escalating.
-East Germany, under Soviet influence, constructed the Berlin Wall to prevent East Berliners from fleeing to West Berlin, which was considered a symbol of freedom and opportunity.
+At 1961, relationship between the Soviet Union and the Western Bloc was very tense.
+Sovietized East Germany put up the Berlin Wall to keep East Berliners from crossing over to the West Berlin, which represented freedom and prosperity.

 The Impact of the Berlin Wall